A Unified Bregman Alternating Minimization Algorithm for Generalized DC Programming with Application to Imaging Data: Conclusions

 \section{Conclusions}

 In this paper, we considered a class of structured nonconvex optimization problem, which is called generalized DC programming.
 The main computational challenges are the nonsmoothness, nonconvexity, and nonseparability appeared in the objective function.
 Designing an algorithm to circumvent the above difficulty is very important to efficiently solving the problem under consideration.
 So, we proposed a Unified Bregman Alternating Minimization Algorithm (UBAMA), which combines the novel spirits of DCA, alternating minimization, and Bregman regularization.
 Our UBAMA provides a flexible way to design customized algorithms for some real-world problems so that they often enjoy easy subproblems, which also is supported by some applications in image processing.
 Moreover, a series of numerical experiments demonstrated that our UBAMA performs well on solving generalized DC programming.
 In recent years, the inertial technique is widely used to accelerate many first-order optimization methods.
 So, we will consider some acceleration on our UBAMA by using the inertial technique in future.
 On the other hand, although our UBAMA enjoys easy subproblems for many sparse and low-rank optimization problems, there are some cases that we need to call solvers for finding solutions of subproblems.
 Therefore, designing inexact variants of UBAMA is also one of our future concerns.
+Finally, the stability of nonconvex optimization methods is very important for applications.
+So, we will also pay our attention on the stability of UBAMA in future.